Introduction to Operator apply, arguments, and estimate_memory

 PerfEntry(time=3e-06, gflopss=0.0, gpointss=0.0, oi=0.0, ops=0, itershapes=[]))])

 We observe that basically all entries except for the execution time are fixed at 0.
-This is because by default Devito avoids to compute performance metrics, to minimize the processing time before returning control to the user (in complex Operators, the processing time to retrieve, for instance, the operation count or the memory footprint could be significant).
+This is because by default Devito avoids computing performance metrics, to minimize the processing time before returning control to the user (in complex Operators, the processing time to retrieve, for instance, the operation count or the memory footprint could be significant).
 To compute all performance metrics, a user could either export the environment variable DEVITO_PROFILING to 'advanced' or change the profiling level programmatically before the Operator is constructed

 #NBVAL_IGNORE_OUTPUT